KDP Previewer Checklist

 Warning class Fast diagnosis Source-first fix Verification step

-Common KDP warning strings (verbatim examples)
+Common KDP warning strings (representative examples)

 Warning text in Previewer Usually means First source-first fix